House Concerts and House Parties with Chris ChickeringApril 2, 2016

 To learn more about hosting a successful House Concert, scroll down the page…

-“This past weekend we had 40 people gathered in our home for a house concert with singer/songwriter Chris Chickering, accompanied by vocalist/guitarist Daniel Murphy.
+“This past weekend we had 40 people gathered in our home for a house concert with singer/songwriter Chris Chickering.
 It was a delightful evening beginning with a wine & cheese social hour followed by the concert which was performed on our covered porch.

 The guests raved about the quality of the concert calling it “enchanting”, “fun”, “inspirational” & “awesome”…”Chris’ original lyrics are so heartfelt.”

 It was remarkable to experience such wonderful talent right in our own living room!
-Chris & Daniel are not only professional but are also sweet, kind & fun so the entire evening felt like a lovely group of old friends enjoying each other’s company & gifts.
-Thank you Chris & Daniel for sharing your passion with us!”
+Chris is not only professional but also sweet, kind & fun so the entire evening felt like a lovely group of old friends enjoying each other’s company & gifts.”

 – Drue Anderson